Folk Alliance Australia AGM – NEW DATE & TIME!

-FAA is collecting contact information about folk music venues, festivals, presenters and folk organisations for a touring directory to aid musicians in planning tours in Australia.
+FAA is still collecting contact information about folk music venues, festivals, presenters and folk organisations for a touring directory to aid musicians in planning tours in Australia.
 This will be available to all FAA members as part of the benefits of membership.
 We’d be grateful if you could enter your information in the form below and let others know to fill it out.
 Help spread the word: https://zfrmz.com/Y72XrA9XnFaEcduCxK4x

 1. Announcing the winners of the 2019 Small Grants Scheme for ‘Folk-based’ Music / Arts Projects

 In 2019 FAA has awarded grants of $2,500 each for the following 4 projects:

 - Coral Reid – Rapper Dance Australia Teaching Program